 Editing

+For me, the joy of editing is allowing anything to be repurposed and seeing what surprising connections might present themselves.
 I’m delighted when someone appreciates me as a storyteller because it really is what elevates an edit, regardless of the format.

 RIBA